-Traveler’s checks were once a necessity for keeping your money safe when traveling internationally.
-But with digital payment options and ATMs located around the world, do we really need traveler’s checks anymore?
+Once upon a time, traveler’s checks were considered vital for keeping your money secure and helping you spend when traveling internationally.
+But as digital payment options have emerged and ATMs have popped up on street corners around the world, traveler’s checks have become less popular.

 What Is a Traveler’s Check?